Associate PI Scheme - FAQs

 We would recommend that you meet with your Associate PI Trainee at least once every 2 weeks to keep up to date on their progress, and to ensure they feel supported and are having a chance to undertake all the tasks on their checklist.
 Our feedback tells us that the PIs and Associate PI Trainees who obtain the most benefit from the scheme tend to work very closely together and meet on a weekly basis.

-What are the benefits, for me as a PI, of having an Associate PI?
+From a PI's perspective, what are the benefits of having an Associate PI?

-We asked PIs who have mentored Associate PIs what they felt the benefits of having an Associate PI are, and they fed back that the benefits include:
+We asked PIs who have mentored Associate PIs about the benefits of having an Associate PI.
+The benefits include:

-• An Associate PI will give you more time to pursue your own research interests.
+• more time to pursue your own research interests

-• An Associate PI will give you more time to be a research leader.
+• more time to be a research leader

-• An Associate PI will hopefully help you be able to go home on time.
+• hopefully help you be able to go home on time

-• An Associate PI will help take some pressure off of your research nurse.
+• help take some pressure off of your research nurse

-• Having an Associate PI increases the completeness and accuracy of study data.
+• increasing the completeness and accuracy of study data

 I am a PI.
 Does having an Associate PI change my legal responsibilities?